 Designing the Future of Dance Education

-This session seeks to advance the goal of cultural planning underway by New York City of “increasing arts education and cultural activities in the schools of the city school district” (Local Law 46).
+This session seeks to advance the goal of cultural planning underway by New York City by “increasing arts education and cultural activities in the schools of the city school district” (Local Law 46).
 It takes as its starting point a presentation of new research findings on arts education activities made available to public school students, both in and out of school time, through the NYC Department of Cultural Affairs and Department of Education, and invites respondents and participants to consider, what is next for dance?
 What will it take to advance excellence and equity in dance instruction, and what should the dance field recommend for the cultural plan?
 How can the schools and dance and culture groups work together to achieve shared goals?

 - Paul L. King, Executive Director, Office of Arts and Special Projects

 - Shirley Levy, Chief of Staff, Department of Cultural Affairs